HazelFlames/nameko-devex/SOLUTIONS.md

 # DEPLOYMENT

-I've customized the _Makefile_ to keep using the single command automation with the new code.
+I've customized the `Makefile` to keep using the single command automation with the new code.

 ## Docker + Compose

-I've rewritten the _Dockerfile_ and the _docker-compose.yaml_ to better reflect what I've tested in the previous exercise and ensure consistent behavior.
+I've rewritten the `Dockerfile`(s) and the `docker-compose.yaml` to better reflect what I've tested in the previous exercise and ensure consistent behavior.

-- In the _Dockerfile_, I chose to deploy a lightweight _micromamba_ container based on _mamba_ (which is an improved _conda_ but without the science packages, and the engine is made in C++ instead of Python), and from there I can manage the versions, dependencies, and environments for the Python packages.
-As with _conda_, _micromamba_ can cross-fetch dependencies and build packages.
+- In the `Dockerfile`, I chose to deploy a lightweight `micromamba` container based on `mamba` (which is an improved `conda` but without the science packages, and the engine is made in C++ instead of Python), and from there I can manage the versions, dependencies, and environments for the Python packages.
+As with `conda`, `micromamba` can cross-fetch dependencies and build packages.
-- In the _docker-compose.yaml_, I've changed the names and versions of the images to be the same as in the testing environment.
+- In the `docker-compose.yaml`, I've changed the names and versions of the images to be the same as in the testing environment.
-- I've changed the network implementation in the _docker-compose.yaml_ from _links_ to _network_ as recommended by the official documentation and created the respective aliases for each service.
+- I've changed the network implementation in the `docker-compose.yaml` from `links` to `network` as recommended by the official documentation and created the respective aliases for each service.
-- I had to add the _PYTHONPATH_ variable in the _docker-compose.yaml_ for the modules to be correctly initialized without altering the application source code.
+- I had to add the `PYTHONPATH` variable in the `docker-compose.yaml` for the modules to be correctly initialized without altering the application source code.

 ### BlazeMeter